Headshot portrait of John B. Sunwoo - Edward C. & Amy H. Sewall Professor in the School of Medicine and Professor (by courtesy) of Dermatology

-Dr. Sunwoo's laboratory is focused on two primary areas of research: (1) the immune response to head and neck cancer and to a tumorigenic population of cells within these malignancies called cancer stem cells; (2) the developmental programs of a special lymphocyte population involved in innate immunity called natural killer (NK) cells.
+In addition to his clinical work, Dr. Sunwoo is the Director of Head and Neck Cancer Research at Stanford University and the principal investigator of an NIH-funded laboratory in the Stanford Cancer Institute.
+His research is focused on three primary areas: (1) the immune response to cancer, particularly a tumorigenic population of cells within malignancies called cancer stem cells; (2) the biology and developmental programs of a special lymphocyte population involved in innate immunity called natural killer (NK) cells; and (3) intra-tumor and inter-tumor heterogeneity in head and neck cancer.

 The overarching goal of the laboratory is to understand how NK cells, in the broader context of the host immune system, protect against developing and metastasizing tumor cells, especially a rare population of tumor-initiating cells called cancer stem cells.
 These tumorigenic cells have been isolated from a number of solid tumor malignancies, including human head and neck cancer.
 Heterogeneity of immune potency between individuals with these malignancies is well accepted but poorly understood.
 The work in Dr. Sunwoo's lab will address the questions of how and why the immune system can respond to and control malignant cells in some contexts but not in others.
 Clarity of the underlying basis for these differences would potentially explain why certain individuals are more susceptible to cancer, lead to better screening strategies, and ultimately provide much needed insight into how the host immune system can be manipulated to control cancer.